MorGolanDev/AzureRmPipeline-MSEC/README.md

 ### In this project I implemented below:
 - ARM templates for 2 Storage accounts.

-- ARM template for Windows Server
+- ARM template for Windows Server.
+- Self-hosted agent to run Azure DevOps Pipeline.
 - Azure DevOps Pipeline to build and deploy the Storage accounts and Windows server in continous manner (CI/CD).
-- Script that create, upload and copy 100 blobs from Storage account A to Storage account B, executed on the Windows server as part of  the CD pipeline.
+- Script that create, upload and copy 100 blobs from Storage account A to Storage account B, executed on the Windows server as part of  above CD pipeline tool.
-- Dashboard which monitor the described system.
+- Monitor Dashboard for the described system.

 Storage Account Azure DevOps Pipeline [![Build Status](https://dev.azure.com/morgolan10/AzureRmPipelineMSEC/_apis/build/status/MorGolanDev.AzureRmPipelineMSEC%20(2)?branchName=main)](https://dev.azure.com/morgolan10/AzureRmPipelineMSEC/_build/latest?definitionId=3&branchName=main)